AlisAquilae/Academia/content/Notes/Literature Notes/Geophysical Fluid Mechaics/Reader GFM-Chapter 1-Fluid properties and tensors.md

 How much the shear rate is influenced by a certain amount of sheer stress depends on the [[Fluid Viscosity]].
 Viscosity is the first key property of a fluid, which can be described as the "syrupiness".
 When a fluid is more viscous, it offers more resistance to deformation.

-Newton performed experiments in which he found shear stress to be proportional to the shear rate:
+Newton performed experiments in which he found shear stress to be proportional to the shear rate.
+This, as we call it now, is [[Newton's Law of Viscosity]]:

 $$
 \tau = \mu \frac{\mathrm du}{\mathrm dy} \tag{1.3}